-Mobility Research, Karlsruhe
+Mobility Systems, Karlsruhe

 The four Fraunhofer Institutes ICT, IOSB, ISI and IWM as well as the Fraunhofer New Propulsion Systems NAS Project Group, the Karlsruhe Institute of Technology, Karlsruhe University of Applied Sciences and the FZI Research Center for Informatics are investigating the mobility of the future.